Howard and Costello manufactured the world’s biggest property bubble!

 Of course, when the bubble bursts Howard and Costello will be well out of the picture.
 How could they have possibly been responsible for it?

 Short-sighted history texts will proceed to misinform future generations of Australians they were a successful political duo.
 That’s the thing: the media consider a lengthy term of office denotes political success.
 Not so.
 As I suggested in my 1994 report “The Recovery Myth”, giving a real estate valuer’s perspective on the economy, we can’t possibly have a genuine economic recovery until we address the repetitively negative impact of real estate bubbles on the economy.
-It simply cannot be done.
+It simply can’t be done.